 5.4.2 Student Support Funds

-The need for support is difficult to define in a precise way, but for the purposes of assessing eligibility for interest-free loans that the College makes to students who experience unexpected financial hardship, it is taken to mean: ‘being unable to meet the reasonable (in the College’s view) costs of accommodation, maintenance, study, and living expenses, whilst having drawn fully on normally available resources, and not having incurred any foreseeable unreasonable expenditure’.
+The need for support is difficult to define in a precise way, but for the purposes of assessing eligibility for grants or interest-free loans that the College makes to students who experience unexpected financial hardship, it is taken to mean: ‘being unable to meet the reasonable (in the College’s view) costs of accommodation, maintenance, study, and living expenses, whilst having drawn fully on normally available resources, and not having incurred any foreseeable unreasonable expenditure’.

 There is also a fund (the Hepper Fund) to assist disabled students and a fund (the Dawson Fund) dedicated to the support of students with serious mental health problems.

 5.4.3 University Funds

 Like the College, the University is committed to providing financial support where unforeseen hardship occurs.
 See the following link for more information:

-There is a range of support available centrally from the University as well as College support.
+There is a range of support available alongside and in addition to College support.

 The key University support fund operates on the assumption that any given student will usually only receive a maximum of £2,000 per annum.
 Tutors apply on behalf of students for funding, the deadlines being at the division (mid-point) of each term.
-Details of the scheme, an updated application form and updated guidance will be available from the commencement of Michaelmas Term 2016 at the following:
+Details of the scheme, an application form and guidance are available online.

 5.4.4 Cambridge Bursary Scheme